PNNL-PREMIS/PREMIS-metabotyping/README.md

 # metabotyping
-This repository contains the R and stan code used to perform the analysis discussed in the manuscript "Metabotyping as a Stopover in Genome-to-Phenome Mapping" by Pubudu Handakumbura et al., which is currently in revision.
-Unfortunately, the data necessary to run this code is not publicly available yet, so the code is simply for reference.
-We plan for the data to be available soon.
+This repository contains the R and stan code used to perform the analysis discussed in the manuscript ["Metabotyping as a Stopover in Genome-to-Phenome Mapping" by Pubudu Handakumbura et al.](https://www.nature.com/articles/s41598-019-38483-0) published in Scientific Reports.
+The data needed to run this code is available from osti.gov [here](https://www.osti.gov/biblio/1501917).

 The contents of the `Code` folder are as follows: